-Corporate Management Information System
+16. Corporate Management Information System

 Centric Systems and Real-Time Management Information on both Projects, Manpower and Future Workload aspects, Company has created a Corporate Management Information System Department having multi-disciplinary professionals.
-During the year, several automated software modules have been launched by the Department resulting in improved resource engagement and optimization along with various automated reports for the Company Management.
+During the year, several automated software modules were launched by the Department resulting in improved resource engagement and optimization along with various automated reports for the Company Management.

-Human Resource & Industrial Relations
+17. Human Resource & Industrial Relations

 Performance Management System

-Recognizing the contribution of team(s) and individuals, employees were felicitated in following categories of Annual Awards
+Recognizing the contribution of team(s) and individuals, employees were felicitated in following categories of Annual Awards on Independence Day:

-Best Employee of the Year in Staff Category
+Best Employee of the Year in Staff Category.

-Young Executive of the Year
+Young Executive of the Year.

-> Innovation Awards-lndividual Innovation & Team Innovation
+Innovation AwardsIndividual Innovation and Team Innovation

 Training & Development

 With an objective to foster professional relationships and provide a forum for offering constructive advice to support the career development of the mentee, EIL supports a Mentorship Development Programme allocating trained mentors in the ratio of 1:3 (Mentor: Mentee) for all new entrants to the organization.
-Structured interactions are encouraged for building positive relationships between the mentor & mentees for long time benefits, both to the mentee and the organisation.
+Structured interactions are encouraged for building positive relationships between the mentor and mentees for long time benefits, both to the mentee and the organisation.